any-docs/css/content/guides/shadow_parts/index.md

 sidebar: cssref
 ---

-The **CSS shadow parts** module defines the {{cssxref("::part()")}} pseudo-element that can be set on a [shadow host](/en-US/docs/Glossary/Shadow_tree).
+The **CSS shadow parts** module defines the `::part()` pseudo-element that can be set on a [shadow host](/en-US/docs/Glossary/Shadow_tree).
 Using this pseudo-element, you can enable shadow hosts to expose the selected element in the shadow tree to the outside page for styling purposes.

 By default, elements in a shadow tree can be styled only within their respective shadow roots.
 The CSS shadow parts module enables including a [`part`](/en-US/docs/Web/HTML/Reference/Global_attributes/part) attribute on {{HTMLElement("template")}} descendants that make up the custom element, exposing the shadow tree node to external styling via the `::part()` pseudo-element.